Visual perception is an essential skill that should be developed during the early years of a child’s life.

 9. Remember the Order

-A variation on the above game which teaches sequential memory is to ask your child to watch you place 5 items down and then mix them and get your child to place them in the same order you did.
+A variation of the previous game that teaches sequential memory is to have your child watch you place five items down.
+Then mix them up and ask your child to place them back in the same order.

 You can also use the cards from the matching game above.
-Place 5 cards on the table, cover them and get your child to find the 5 cards in their set and place them in the correct order.
+Place five cards on the table, cover them, and ask your child to find the same five cards in their set and arrange them in the correct order.

 10. Where’s Waldo?